Jeremiah-Freeman/foodcartcatering/README.md

 ##Wishlist

 Refactor user structure so that every email is associated with the foodcart/deliverer/customer it owns

+integrate yelp API to show potential food cart providers